Vascular dementia: Prognosis

-Many studies have been conducted to determine average survival of people with dementia.
-The studies were frequently small and limited, which caused contradictory results in the connection of mortality to the type of dementia and the person's gender.
+Many studies have been conducted to determine the average survival of people with dementia.
+The studies were frequently small and limited, which caused contradictory results in the connection between mortality and the type of dementia and the person's gender.
 One 2015 study found that the one-year mortality was three to four times higher in people after their first referral to a day clinic for dementia, when compared to the general population.
 If the person was hospitalized for dementia, the mortality was even higher than in people hospitalized for cardiovascular disease.
 Vascular dementia was found to have either comparable or worse survival rates when compared to Alzheimer's disease; another 2014 study found that the prognosis for people with vascular dementia was worse for male and older people.

 Vascular dementia may be a direct cause of death due to the possibility of a fatal interruption in the brain's blood supply.

 Epidemiology

 Vascular dementia is the second-most-common form of dementia after Alzheimer's disease in older adults.
 The prevalence of the illness is 1.5% in Western countries and approximately 2.2% in Japan.
-It accounts for 50% of all dementias in Japan, 20% to 40% in Europe and 15% in Latin America.
+It accounts for 50% of all dementias in Japan, 20% to 40% in Europe, and 15% in Latin America.
 25% of people with stroke develop new-onset dementia within one year of their stroke.
 One study found that in the United States, the prevalence of vascular dementia in all people over the age of 71 is 2.43%, and another found that the prevalence of the dementias doubles with every 5.1 years of age.

 The incidence peaks between the fourth and the seventh decades of life and 80% of people have a history of hypertension.

 A 2018 meta-analysis identified 36 studies of prevalent stroke (1.9 million participants) and 12 studies of incident stroke (1.3 million participants).
 For prevalent stroke, the pooled hazard ratio for all-cause dementia was 1.69; for incident stroke, the pooled risk ratio was 2.18.
 Study characteristics did not modify these associations, with the exception of sex, which explained 50.2% of between-study heterogeneity for prevalent stroke.
 These results confirm that stroke is a strong, independent, and potentially modifiable risk factor for all-cause dementia.